kapersoft/sharefile-api/README.md

 ## Usage
 The first thing you need to do is get an OAuth2 key.
 Go to the [Get an API key](https://api.sharefile.com/rest/oauth2-request.aspx) section on the [ShareFile API site](https://api.sharefile.com/) to get this key.

-With an OAuth2 key you can instantiate a `Kapersoft\Sharefile\Client`:
+With an OAuth2 key you can instantiate a `Kapersoft\ShareFile\Client`:
 ```php
 $client = new Client('hostname', 'client_id', 'secret', 'username', 'password');
 ```